Psychoeducation sessions

 Sessions for parents

-The autism and ADHD sessions for parents include additional topics around communication, using visuals, coping with changes, friendships, and space for parents to share and support each other.
+The autism and ADHD sessions for parents include additional topics around communication, friendships, using visuals, and coping with changes.

 Sessions for parents